7. ‘Purple Lamborghini’ with Rick Ross

 10. Skrillex’s Boiler Room set

-During the International Music Summit Asia-Pacific, Skrillex premiered a 75-minute set as his Boiler Room debut.
+During the International Music Summit Asia-Pacific, Skrillex played a 75-minute set as his Boiler Room debut.
 On the buttons, Skrillex hammered down a genre-bending mix of hip-hop and melodic pop tunes, while casually standing beside elated fans.